.Philippine Kulintang Existing and New Techniques

 5. Grace notes

-6. Hitting two gongs with one stick held horizontally
+6. Hitting two gongs with one stick (stick held horizontally)

-7. Sliding the stick from one gong to another with the stick held horizontally.
-Note: this horizontal position can make an easier to play a glissando, compared to holding the stick vertically.
+7. Sliding the stick from one gong to another (stick is on horizontal position)- this position could make an easier glissando effect compared to the one where the stick is vertical.

-3. Placing the gongs beside each other and making them ring sympathetically
+3. Placing the gongs beside each other and making it ring

-4. Altering the gongs in the middle of the piece
+4. Altering the gongs at the middle of the piece

 7. Playing the gongs upside down

 Normally the Kulintang is played using a pair of softwood sticks.
-For a change of sound, I have tried using yarn mallets.
-These mallets create a softer sound.
-I’ve also tried drumsticks, which tend to slide off the gong easily and produce a really sharp sound.
+For a change of sound, I have tried using yarn mallets resulting in a softer sound.
+I’ve also tried drumsticks for the Kulintang.
+With the form and material of the stick it tends to slide off the gong easily and it produces a really sharp sound.

-Since you can wrap each gong with a different material, this technique gives the composer a lot of colors to work with.
-I tried wrapping some of my gongs with bubble wraps and others with paper.
-With these added materials, the gongs produced a complex sound of the subtle sound of the Kulintang mixed with that of the added material.
+Using this technique actually gives the composer a lot of colors because you can wrap each gong with a different material.
+In my experience, I tried wrapping some of my gongs with bubble wraps and the others with paper.
+With the added material to the gongs, it produces an additional sound together with the then subtle sound of the Kulintang.

-Normally in playing the Kulintang, we make sure that the gongs have a small gap between each other so as to prevent undesired ringing sounds.
-However, placing the gongs in contact with each other is another way of creating new sounds.
-Using this technique with sticks played horizontally can create a blanket of vibrations.
+Normally in playing the Kulintang, we make sure that the gongs have a small gap between each other so that there would be no other ringing sound.
+But placing the gongs touching each other is another way of creating more sound.
+Imagine using this technique with sticks played horizontally?
+It would create a blanket of vibrations.

-Altering the Gongs in the Middle of the Piece
+Altering the Gongs at the Middle of the Piece

-In most contemporary pieces I’ve played, composers have used a variety of tunings for the Kulintang.
-Given that the Kulintang is a set of eight gongs in a row, changing gongs in the middle of the piece allows composers to do this.
-Changing gongs requires more or less time depending on how many gongs need to be changed.
+For most contemporary pieces I’ve played.
+Composers, in my experience, tend to look for a variety of tunings for the Kulintang.
+Given that the Kulintang is a set of (8) eight gongs in a row, changing gongs at the middle of the piece would become the solution for this.
+Changing gongs would only require some time depending on how many gongs is there to change.

 Not Following the Ascending Scale